iandevlin/resimagecrop/README.md

 Known Issues
 =============
 - Only supports JPGs
-- Doesn't save image file and therefore caching is not facilitated
 - Probably lots of other stuff that you clever people will notice and point out to me.